London's Best Rooftop Bars

 When the sun comes out in London, finding hidden outdoor drinking spots is always top of the agenda.
 So with that in mind we have put together a list of the best rooftop bars in London, so you can enjoy your sunshine drinks from up high.
 From cool cocktails overlooking the river to hidden terraces with a view, this is your ultimate guide to London’s rooftop bars.

-With a name like Vista, you’ll no doubt be expecting a good view.
-This bar delivers.
+With a name like The Rooftop, the Trafalgar St James' bar does what it says on the tin.
+But when the bar delivers a view this amazing, fancy titles just aren't needed.
 Overlooking iconic Trafalgar Square (you're practically eye level with Nelson on the top of his column) and the National Gallery, this is one of the best sunshine spots in the heart of Central London.